Substra/substra-documentation/docs/source/documentation/concepts.rst

 * An opener, which is a script used to load data from files into memory.
 * At least one data sample - a data sample being a folder containing the data files.

-.. _concept_algorithm:
+.. _concept_function:

-Algorithm
+Function
-^^^^^^^^^
+^^^^^^^^

-An algorithm corresponds to an archive (tar or zip file) containing:
+A function corresponds to an archive (tar or zip file) containing:

-* One or more Python scripts that implement the algorithm.
+* One or more Python scripts that implement the function.
 * A Dockerfile on which the user can specify the required dependencies of the Python scripts.

 .. _concept_model:

 Model
 ^^^^^
-A model is a potentially large file containing the parameters of an algorithm.
+A model is a potentially large file containing the parameters of a function.

 Compute plan and tasks